dkomeza/tiny-git-helper/README.md

   - [ ] Show status of files in the current directory
   - [ ] Show currently staged files
 - Init
-  - [ ] Initialize a new repository
+  - [ ] Initialise a new repository
-  - [ ] Initialize a new repository with a specific license
+  - [ ] Initialise a new repository with a specific license
-  - [ ] Initialize a new repository with a specific gitignore
+  - [ ] Initialise a new repository with a specific gitignore
-  - [ ] Initialize a new repository with a specific README
+  - [ ] Initialise a new repository with a specific README
-  - [ ] Initialize a new repository with a specific branch
+  - [ ] Initialise a new repository with a specific branch

 ## Usage